How to approach AI more responsibly, according to a top AI ethicist

 VentureBeat: What often gets overlooked in the conversations about ethical and responsible AI?
 What needs more attention?

 Mahmoudian: Sometimes when you’re talking with people about ethics, they directly link it to bias and fairness.
-And sometimes it might be viewed as one group trying to push their ideas on to others.
+And sometimes it might be viewed as one group trying to push their ideas onto others.
 So I think we need to remove this from the process and make sure that ethics is not necessarily about bias; it’s about the whole process.
 If you’re putting out a model that just doesn’t perform well and your customers are using that, that can affect the people.
 Some might consider that unethical.
 So there are many different ways you can include ethics and responsibility in various aspects of the AI and machine learning pipeline.
 So it’s important for us to have that conversation.
 It’s not just about the endpoint of the process; responsible AI should be embedded throughout the whole pipeline.

 VentureBeat: What advice do you have for enterprises building or deploying AI technologies about how to approach it more responsibly?